flame-engine/flame/doc/flame/components.md

 }
 ```

-A notifiable component can also manually notify its listeners that something changed.
+A `Notifier` component can also manually notify its listeners that something changed.
 Lets expand
 the example above to make a hud component to blink when the player has half of their health.
 In
 order to do so, we need that the `Player` component notify a change manually, example: